nelonj/mark-fundamentals-proj--js-xmas-tree/README.md

 ## Exercise 0: Running and interpreting Jest tests

-> 🎯 **Success criterion:** you are able to run the tests for this project locally and see the output in your terminal.
+> 🎯 **Success criterion:** you are able to run the tests for this project locally and see the output (failing tests report) in your terminal.

 This repository contains a JavaScript project with tests (but mostly empty main code).